The 12 Best Neighbourhoods in Melbourne, Australia

 The last of the compass-defined Melbourne neighbourhoods on this list, South Melbourne wins high praise for its diversity of amenities.

-First and foremost, the South Melbourne Market – a lively venue that commands all the senses.
+First and foremost, the South Melbourne Market is a lively venue that commands all the senses.
 Cuisine scents.
 Market hollers.
 Crowded alleys.
-The market attracts locals and travellers for a reason.
+The market attracts locals and travelers for a reason.

 See Clarendon Street for more conventional shopping.
 Or wander secluded backstreets to find unique wine bars to enjoy.

-A comprehensive demographic enjoy residence on South Melbourne’s wide, leafy streets – the area is one of notable charm with its old Victorian homes and apartment buildings.
+A comprehensive demographic enjoys residence on South Melbourne’s wide, leafy streets – the area is one of notable charm with its old Victorian homes and apartment buildings.

 South Yarra is in the thick of it.
 Perhaps an intimidating description for some.
 But don’t be afraid of its hustle and bustle.
 People converge in South Yarra for a reason.

-Chapel Street, the heart of South Yarra’s shopping culture, sees old factories become the unique housing for the area’s shopping centres – an interesting note on a day’s exploration.
+Chapel Street, the heart of South Yarra’s shopping culture, sees old factories become the unique housing for the area’s shopping centers – an interesting note on a day’s exploration.

 If shopping instead for a full stomach, the Prahan Market on Commercial Road beckons.

-Shop, eat, wander, visit galleries, watch the Yarra River flow.
+Shop, eat, wander, visit galleries, and watch the Yarra River flow.
 South Yarra provides.

 St Kilda is the bohemian heart of Melbourne and was my home for three months.

-Being in St Kilda never felt like being far from home, with its aesthetic being an imitation of 19th-century British seaside towns.
-Its suspension in a trance of enduring nostalgia is one of its greatest charms – the retro rollercoaster on offer at Luna Park and the art-deco facade of the Palais Theatre being crowd favourites of both locals and passers-by.
+Being in St Kilda never felt far from home, with its aesthetic imitating 19th-century British seaside towns.
+Its suspension in a trance of enduring nostalgia is one of its greatest charms – the retro rollercoaster at Luna Park and the art-deco facade of the Palais Theatre being crowd favorites of both locals and passers-by.

-Perhaps the note of most uniqueness throughout this entire list – no journey to St Kilda is complete without a viewing of the resident Little Penguin colony that calls the seaside pier home.
+Perhaps the note of most uniqueness throughout this list is that no journey to St Kilda is complete without viewing the resident Little Penguin colony that calls the seaside pier home.

 St Kilda’s character is undeniable.